South African Breweries: Entertainment and hospitality

 Although SAB (then called Castle Breweries) had established the first pub in South Africa in 1896, it did not begin to invest heavily in service industries until 1949 when an aggressive expansion thrust saw some £4.5 million invested in hotels and pubs, as well as additional brewing facilities.

 In 1969, these interests were merged with a hotel chain owned by Sol Kerzner, to form a separate subsidiary known as Southern Sun Hotels.
 Kerzner remained with Southern Sun as its managing director for several years thereafter.
 In 1983 Kerzner left SAB, but remained a significant shareholder in the company.

-Southern Sun eventually grew to become the leading hotel chain in South Africa, with franchises awarded by Holiday Inn and Inter-continental Hotels.
+Southern Sun eventually grew to become the leading hotel chain in South Africa, with franchises awarded by Holiday Inn and Inter Continental Hotels.
 By 1998, this subsidiary owned 74 hotels with 12,200 rooms, or about 22 per cent of industry capacity.
 Southern Sun also maintained a minority interest in an eco-tourism company.

 Development of new hotels depended on securing licences from the government, "as the state still owned large tracts of land in both urban and rural areas."
 Suitable locations for hotel and resort development were very limited, and local government officials often did not have the training and expertise needed to make informed decisions about the granting of such licences.
 Resulting delays resulted in significant costs.

 Several international hotel chains decided to enter South Africa after the lifting of economic sanctions.
-By 1998, numerous hotels were under construction by Hyatt, Sheraton, Howard Johnson's, Days Inn, Hilton, Best Western, Concorde (France), Le Meridian (France), and Relais de Chateau (France), among others.
+By 1998, numerous hotels were under construction by Hyatt, Sheraton, Howard Johnson's, Days Inn, Hilton, Best Western, Concorde, Le_Méridien, and Relais & Châteaux, among others.
 Most new hotel development was in the executive and luxury segments of the market.
 In less than four years, industry-wide capacity had more than doubled, and as a result, the hotel industry began to experience significant over-supply.
 Combined with a weak currency, this translated into some of the lowest room rates in the world.

 Although escalating levels of violent crime had been a serious constraint for South African tourism, Southern Sun had been able to maintain an average occupancy above 70%.
 In 1997, hotel earnings increased by 16% over the previous year to contribute R182 million to group earnings.

 The government introduced the National Gambling Act in 1996, which allowed for up to 40 casino licenses to be issued to "financially competent operators."
 In 1997, SAB entered into a joint-venture with Tsogo Sun Gaming and Entertainment to establish up to eight casino resorts to be completed as early as 2000.
 Monte Casino was the first of these developments to be completed at an expected construction cost of $US250 million.

 The most notable black empowerment transaction facilitated by SAB was Tsogo Investments in early 2003.
 The transaction, which had an implied value of approximately R1.9-billion, meant that empowerment group Tsogo Investments acquired control of Southern Sun Hotels, then the largest hotel group in southern Africa as well as Tsogo Sun, a leading casino operator in South Africa.